isoAdvector/isoAdvector/README.md

 a replacement for the interface compression with the MULES limiter implemented in the interFoam family of OpenFOAM solvers.

-The isoAdvector concept and code was developed at DHI and was funded by a Sapere Aude postdoc grant to Johan Roenby from The Danish Council for Independent Research | Technology and Production Sciences (Grant-ID: DFF - 1337-00118B - FTP).
+The isoAdvector concept and code was originally developed at DHI and was funded by a Sapere Aude postdoc grant to Johan Roenby from The Danish Council for Independent Research | Technology and Production Sciences (Grant-ID: DFF - 1337-00118B - FTP).
-Co-funding is also provided by the GTS grant to DHI from the Danish Agency for Science, Technology and Innovation.
+Co-funding was also provided by the GTS grant to DHI from the Danish Agency for Science, Technology and Innovation.

 The ideas behind and performance of the isoAdvector scheme is documented in: